 "Giving up that many shots, it's not one or two things," defenseman Dan Hamhuis said in the Vancouver Province.
 "It's a lot of collective things and aside from the actual details and specifics, a lot of it is a mindset too."

 Who's hot: James Neal has six goals and six assists in his past five games for the Penguins.
 Jussi Jokinen has three goals in the past two games.
 Crosby has three goals and six assists during a five-game point streak.
 Kunitz (three goals, five assists) and Niskanen (two goals, two assists) have four-game point streaks. … Ryan Kesler has goals in consecutive games for the Canucks.
 Henrik Sedin had a goal and two assists against the Ducks, while Daniel Sedin had three assists.

 Injury report: Pittsburgh forward Chuck Kobasew (lower body) is day-to-day.
-Goalie Tomas Vokoun (blood clot), defenseman Paul Martin (leg) and forwards Beau Bennett (wrist), Andrew Ebbett (ankle), Jayson Megna (lower body), Pascal Dupuis (knee) and Chris Conner (hand) are on injured reserve. … Luongo (ankle) remains day-to-day for Vancouver along with forwards Chris Higgins (flu-like symptoms) and Zack Kassian (undisclosed).
+Goalie Tomas Vokoun (blood clot), defenseman Paul Martin (broken tibia) and forwards Beau Bennett (hand/wrist), Andrew Ebbett (broken ankle), Jayson Megna (lower body), Pascal Dupuis (ACL) and Chris Conner (hand) are on injured reserve. … Luongo (upper body) remains day-to-day for Vancouver along with forward Chris Higgins (flu-like symptoms).
 Defenseman Andrew Alberts (concussion) has missed the past four games.
 Defenseman Alexander Edler (lower body) and Ryan Stanton (ankle) and forwards Jordan Schroeder (ankle) and Alexandre Burrows (jaw) are on injured reserve.